internetstandards/toolbox-wiki/SPF-how-to.md

 * The sender address shown to the user ("RFC5322.From") is not used when authenticating.
 SPF uses the invisible "RFC5321.MailFrom" header.
 Combining SPF with DMARC removes this disadvantage.
 * E-mail forwarding is not supported, since the e-mail is often forwarded by another e-mail server.
 * SPF does not work between domains that use the same e-mail server.
 * Parked domains should be explicitly configured to not use e-mail.
-For SPF this is done with an empty policy and a hard fail: "v=spf1 –all".
+For SPF this is done with an empty policy (not mentioning any ip-adresses or hostnames which are allowed to send mail) and a hard fail: "v=spf1 –all".
 * When processing incoming mail we advise to favor a DMARC policy over an SPF policy.
 Do not configure SPF rejection to go into effect early in handling, but take full advantage of the enhancements DMARC is offering.
 A message might still pass based on DKIM.
   * At the same time, be aware that some operaters still allow a hard fail (-all) to go into effect early in handling and skip DMARC operations.